HiP-App/HiP-Auth-v2/README.md

 Returns:
 - `200` for every email address (otherwise an attacker could find the emails of existing accounts by calling this method)
+- `412` ("Precondition Failed") if the email service was not reached while trying to send the change-password email.
 - `422` ("Unprocessable Entity") if the semantics of the given model are not correct, e.g. if the email address is not valid ("valid" in terms of format)

 ## Configuration